Xilinx/mlir-air/test/39_2x2_herd_L2_DMA_in/README.md

 # Test 39_2x2_herd_L2_DMA_in

 ##
-Designed to test the L2 DMA pushing tiles of data into the AIE array in a broadcast manner.
+This test designed to test the L2 DMA pushing tiles of data into the AIE array in a broadcast manner.

 [Want to end up with this](2x2.png)